ucsb-cs56/w20/_lab/lab07b.md

 Check that your README.md has a link to your GitHub pages webpage, and that the webpage is published.

+# Lucky Step 13: Go back to step 6b if you didn't do it yet

+Chances are you didn't do Step 6b because it didn't exist at the time you started the lab.

+Step 6b fixes the code so that the unit tests pass on Travis-CI and we get a nice green check instead of the ugly red X.

+It only takes a moment.
+Please go back and do that now.

 # Final Step: Submitting your work for grading

 When you have a running web app, visit <{{page.gauchospace_url}}> and make a submission.